JupiterOne/graph-google-cloud/docs/jupiterone.md

 File" field.

-**NOTE**: The "Polling Interval" that is selected for the "main" integration instances, will be the same polling interval that is used for each of the child integration instances.
+**NOTE**: The "Polling Interval" that is selected for the "main" integration instances will be the same polling interval that is used for each of the child integration instances.

 1. Check the "Configure Organization Projects" checkbox
 2. Place the numerical value of the Google Cloud organization into the "Organization ID" text field (e.g. "1234567890")
-3. Click the `CREATE CONFIGURATION` button
+3. Click `CREATE CONFIGURATION`.

 **NOTE**: Depending on how many projects exist under a Google Cloud organization, the auto-configuration process may take a few minutes to complete.